What Is A Good Survey Response Rate & How To Improve It

 Timing Is Everything

-It might seem obvious but the time you send out your survey and communications can actually have a big impact on the success of your programme.
+It might seem obvious but the time you send out your engagement or happiness survey and communications can actually have a big impact on the success of your programme.
 If you launch Friday afternoon, the chances are you will have a poor initial response rate.
 You will see a similar picture with Monday morning launches.
 It’s not just what day of the week you’re looking at though.
 If you launch for 1-2 weeks during holiday periods you’re going to miss people.
 Thinking about when you’re sending surveys, how long they’re running for, and how and when you send out updates and reminders will be an important step in planning your programme

 Making It Relevant